BobBurns/particle/README.md

 ## This is a Fork of github.com/mckee/particle

 Add support to publish event.
+For example see https://github.com/BobBurns/motorworld

 #### func Publish